edunham/slides/think_git.rst

     $ git show
     fatal: bad default revision 'HEAD'
-    # To be expected with nothing in the repo yet
+    # To be expected with nothing in the repo

     $ git show
     fatal: Not a git repository (or any of the parent directories): .git
     # not in a repo

 Undo?